 | Police escort accused Jeremy Lalthangtura and others during investigation into the forged court order case involving the release of 16 inmates in Lunglei. |

-The accused, identified as Jeremy Lalthangtura, was produced before the court after completing an initial 72-hour police remand.
-The court granted an additional 72 hours of custody to enable further investigation.
-Another individual, Laltlanhlua, a jail motor driver allegedly linked to the case, has also been placed under 72-hour police custody.
+According to officials, the accused, identified as Jeremy Lalthangtura, was produced before the court on Monday after completing an initial 72-hour police remand.
+Following a request from investigating officers, the court granted an additional 72 hours of police custody to facilitate further investigation into the case, which has emerged as one of the most serious prison-related security breaches reported in Mizoram in recent years.

 ALSO READ: Mizoram PHED Minister Prof. Lalnilawma Launches ‘FAINA PUITU’ Waste Management App